MyTJoe/Harnett-Properties/README.md

 # Harnett-Properties
 This is a clone of the back-end code for NC-foward.com.
-The data is pulled from ArcGIS' Harnett County API.
+All data is pulled from ArcGIS' Harnett County API.

-NC-forward.com is a website written in react that displays tax value discrepencies for Harnett County.
+NC-forward.com is a website written in react that displays potientially missed tax revenue for Harnett County.

 Login with user name "harnett" password "harnett".